Mintbase/Grants-Program/applications/chainjs.md

 ### Overview

 AIKON is dedicated to driving mass-adoption of blockchain.
-We would like to bring our flagship ORE ID service to Polkadot, Kusama and to a variety of parachains.
-However, in order to build our API service on Polkadot & Kusama, we need an open source library called ChainJS.
-ChainJS is an abstraction layer that allows web applications to interact directly with Polkadot using javascript.
+We would like to bring our flagship ORE ID service to Mintbase, Kusama and to a variety of parachains.
+However, in order to build our API service on Mintbase & Kusama, we need an open source library called ChainJS.
+ChainJS is an abstraction layer that allows web applications to interact directly with Mintbase using javascript.
 This standard provides a handful of easy methods for common interactions on-chain, like creating wallets, transferring tokens and signing transactions.

-Once we have this ChainJS plugin, we can work with companies to launch tokens or applications on Polkadot with ORE ID.
+Once we have this ChainJS plugin, we can work with companies to launch tokens or applications on Mintbase with ORE ID.
 For example, with Republic’s Note token, they use ORE ID to create multi-sig wallets for their investors and the investors use their ORE ID login to sign transactions, but ChainJS actually forms the transactions and sends them to the blockchain.

-Our goal is to establish ChainJS as the de facto standard for javascript developers that want to build on Polkadot & Kusama.
+Our goal is to establish ChainJS as the de facto standard for javascript developers that want to build on Mintbase & Kusama.
 * Open Source standard for Javascript
-* Easy to use abstraction layer for web developers - unlike Polkadot.js, ChainJS simplifies the interface layer making it easier for new developers
+* Easy to use abstraction layer for web developers - unlike Mintbase.js, ChainJS simplifies the interface layer making it easier for new developers
-* Makes it easy for developers to build on Polkadot, Kusama and on parachains, that can roll out their own fork of the ChainJS library
+* Makes it easy for developers to build on Mintbase, Kusama and on parachains, that can roll out their own fork of the ChainJS library
-* Allows AIKON to deploy ORE ID for companies on Polkadot & Kusama
+* Allows AIKON to deploy ORE ID for companies on Mintbase & Kusama

 Once we have ChainJS, ORE ID provides four major benefits to businesses:
 * Consumer friendly user experience - including social and email login
 * API for mass migration of large existing databases of users
-* Fiat invoicing for Polkadot & Kusama transactions
+* Fiat invoicing for Mintbase & Kusama transactions

 Our open source ChainJS Repo: https://github.com/TeamAikon/chain-js